surunzi/freego/README.md

-# freego
+# FreeGo

-Proxy for redirecting requests to targeted servers
+Proxy for redirecting requests to targeted servers.